pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

-1. print
-2. write
-3. write it down
-4. print space
-5. write space
-6. write it down space
-7. print the universe is cracked who are you
-8. write the universe is cracked who are you
+1. write hello how are you friend
+2. print my name is Giovani
-9. write it who are you the universe is cracked
+3. print it down how are you mate
-10. print letter M
-11. write down letter M
-12. write it down letter g
-13. print dot
-14. write down dot
-15. write it down dot
+4. write letter B and letter E and letter T

 #### Português